ever-co/ever-demand/README.md

 To manage database, you can use free [MongoDB Compass Community Edition available](https://www.mongodb.com/download-center/v2/compass) or some other GUI for MongoDB, e.g. Studio 3T (https://studio3t.com)

-For production, we recommend MongoDB Atlas (https://www.mongodb.com/cloud/atlas).
+For production, we recommend [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-It is also possible to use AWS DocumentDB (https://aws.amazon.com/documentdb) or Azure Cosmos DB (https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-introduction)
+It is also possible to use [AWS DocumentDB](https://aws.amazon.com/documentdb) or [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-introduction)

 ### Clone Repo